Update your personalisation settings to view information about this course.

 Preferred pathways for candidates considering this qualification may include:

-- Completion of ICT30120 Certificate III in Information Technology, or other relevant qualifications; or
+- Completion of ICT30120 Certificate III in Information Technology, or other relevant qualifications; OR

 - Demonstrated vocational experience in a range of IT work environments in a network support role, including administrator, manager, operations analyst, operations engineer/technician, or technician.

-To ensure you have the right skills and support to succeed in your course, a Language, Literacy and Numeracy (LL&N) evaluation helps identify any areas where you may need additional support to help you achieve your goals.
+A Language, Literacy, Numeracy and Digital Literacy (LLND) evaluation helps identify any areas where you may need additional support to help you achieve your goals.

 I was very happy to undertake my course at CDU because I felt I would be well supported and have the best chances of a successful completion.
 The lecturers were easy to get along with; they always went above and beyond to help.